 Will I get a tax deduction for gifting my car to someone?

 You won’t get a tax deduction for gifting your car to a friend or family member.
 Tax deductions only occur when you give a gift to charitable organizations.
 Some enterprising individuals have gotten around this restriction by setting up a 5013 and utilizing other accounting tricks.
-Either way, the good news is, there is no sales tax for a gifted car if you complete the paperwork in a set amount of time.
+Either way, the good news is, that there is no sales tax for a gifted car if you complete the paperwork in a set amount of time.

 Too long didn’t read